Electric Hot Kettle: Ultimate Guide to Your Perfect

 Cleaning the Exterior

-For the exterior, a soft, damp cloth with a mild dish soap is usually sufficient to wipe away water spots, fingerprints, and grime.
-Dry with a microfiber cloth to prevent streaks.
-Remember to avoid getting the electrical base wet.
+To clean the outside of your electric kettle, a soft, damp cloth with a mild dish soap is usually sufficient to wipe away water spots, fingerprints, and grime.
+Dry with a microfiber cloth to prevent streaks. to avoid getting the electrical base wet.

 Water Filter Maintenance